Mediterranean-style diet linked to better thinking skills in later life

-Category: Climate Hits: 2People who eat a Mediterranean-style diet -- particularly one rich in green leafy vegetables and low in meat -- are more likely to stay mentally sharp in later life, a study shows.
+Category: Climate Hits: 3People who eat a Mediterranean-style diet -- particularly one rich in green leafy vegetables and low in meat -- are more likely to stay mentally sharp in later life, a study shows.
 Closely adhering to a Mediterranean diet was associated with higher scores on a range of memory and thinking tests among adults in their late 70s, the research found.
 The study found no link, however, between the Mediterranean-style diet and better brain health.

 Read more https://www.sciencedaily.com/releases/2021/02/210210133340.htm